top of page

 4. The “Perfect Holiday Parent” Myth Creates Emotional Pressure

-This double-bind creates identity stress — two conflicting expectations that cannot both be met.
+Parents face unrealistic expectations.
+They strive to make the holiday magical, avoid overspending, keep traditions, and maintain happiness.
+This double-bind creates identity stress—two conflicting expectations that cannot both be met.

 5. Sleep Disruption Makes Everything Worse